 A ban on smoking in the workplace, in enclosed and “substantially” enclosed public places (with certain limited exceptions) and in certain vehicles was implemented in England on 1 July 2007.
-The regulations outlining smoking in vehicles were under the powers of the Health Bill: ‘The Smoke-free (Exemptions and Vehicles) Regulations’.
+The regulations covering smoking in vehicles were introduced in the Health Bill: ‘The Smoke-free (Exemptions and Vehicles) Regulations’.

 A vehicle does not have to be smokefree if:

 In 2015, the Government made it an offence to smoke in any private vehicle containing any individual under the age of 18.
 This policy has been widely criticised by law enforcement.
 For example, Nick Smart, the Chairman of the West Yorkshire Police Federation, said that: